About Trace Minerals

-The first step is to separate the Montmorillonite (Alumin-silicate) portion of it, which is the carrier, to the Chelating agent of the Trace Minerals.
-The Chelating agend is called Fulvic Acid.
+The first step is to separate the Montmorillonite (Alumin-silicate) portion of it, which is the carrier, to the chelating agent of the Trace Minerals.
+The chelating agent is called Fulvic Acid.

 The Montmorillonite is a clay, a sandwhich, of a double layer of Aluminum and Silica.